On the heat kernel of a Cayley graph of $\operatorname{PSL}_2\mathbb{Z}$: Introduction

 There is also a direct link between Selberg's conjecture and spectra of Cayley graphs of $\operatorname{SL}_2 \mathbb{F}_p$, see Helfgott \cite{MR3348442} section 5.5 for a discussion and references for this connection.

 We now describe our main result.

 Let $\mathcal{L}$ be the (normalized) Laplacian on $\Gamma$, which is a self-adjoint bounded linear operator in the Hilbert space $\ell^2(G)$ defined by

-The heat kernel of $\Gamma$ is the exponential of the Laplacian, $h_t=e^{-t\mathcal{L}}$.
+The heat operator of $\Gamma$ is the exponential of the Laplacian, $h_t=e^{-t\mathcal{L}}$.
 The invariance of $\Gamma$ under left translations implies that the heat kernel is described in terms of a function $k_t\colon G\to \R$ through the formula

 Denote by $|x|$ the shortest word length of $x\in G$, and define the map $\pi\colon G\to\Z$ by

 \begin{theorem} The function $k_t$ determining the heat kernel in~\eqref{heat_kernel_det} is given by ${k}_t(x)=K_t(\pi(x))$, where, for $n\in\Z$,